grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 #### Convert

-The config convert command converts configuration files that work with Cortex v1.11.0 to ones that work with Grafana Mimir v2.0.0.
+The config convert command converts configuration parameters that work with Cortex v1.11.0 to parameters that work with Grafana Mimir v2.0.0.
 It supports converting both CLI flags and YAML files.

 ##### Configuration